This information is for NHS Learning Support Fund (NHSLSF) students. It sets out measures put in place due to coronavirus (COVID-19).

 We have contacted all universities to let them know of the revised system for sending TDAE claims to us.

-In the event your practice placement is, or will be, cancelled and you have paid for your accommodation in advance, you may still be reimbursed through LSF, as applicable, if you're unable to obtain a refund from the provider.
+If your practice placement is cancelled and you have paid for your accommodation in advance, you may still be reimbursed through LSF, as applicable, if you're unable to obtain a refund from the provider.

 Reimbursements may also be made for necessary visas, vaccinations and medical insurance costs relating to overseas placements which have already been incurred.